 - The nominee is a current member of SIP and, has been a member for at least the past two years.
 Nominees with active involvement in the society (e.g. has hold division positions, committee membership, meeting organisation) will be viewed positively.

-For nominations the submission form should be completed online and the following documents should be submitted as one single PDF: Applications for this award will be open November 15.
+For nominations the online submission form should be completed and the following documents should be submitted as one single PDF:

 - The contact information of the nominator